LastZactionHero/part_finder/pcb_part_finder/api/CSV_MIGRATION.md

 4. In `pcb_part_finder/core/processor.py`, within `process_project_from_db`, after the LLM/Mouser processing steps yield results:
     - Call `save_bom_results_to_db`, passing the `project_id`, the processed results, and the `db` session.
 5. Remove any old CSV/JSON writing functions from `output_writer.py`.
-6. Write unit tests for `save_bom_results_to_db`:
-    - Mock the DB session, queries (e.g., for existing components), and commits.
-    - Verify that appropriate `Component` and `BomItemMatch` records are created/updated based on sample input results.
-    - Verify that updates to `BomItem` happen if designed.

 Context Files:
 - `pcb_part_finder/core/processor.py`